weaveworks/weave-gitops/CONTRIBUTING.md

 extra environment variables to run:

-- `GITHUB_ORG`- The name of the org that test repositories can be created in. if your a weaveworks employee you can use `weaveworks-gitops-test`
+- `GITHUB_ORG`- The name of the org that test repositories can be created in. if you're a weaveworks employee you can use `weaveworks-gitops-test`
-- `GITHUB_TOKEN`- Used to create, push and delete repoitories.
+- `GITHUB_TOKEN`- Used to create, push and delete repositories.
 Please ensure the token has sufficient permissions, as deleting repositories is not part of the standard set of permissions a token is given.